IN THIS ISSUE

 By Mai Davies

 James is responsible for providing technical investment support to financial advisers and investors of Perpetual Investments’ equity funds.
-James has worked in the financial services industry for over nineteen years.
-James has presented to numerous audiences of advisers and investors and has appeared in various media including CNBC, Sky News and the ABC.
-His articles have appeared in multiple publications, including the Journal of Investment Strategy.
+James has worked in the financial services industry for over eighteen years.
+Before joining Perpetual Investments in 2014, James was a Director and Investment Specialist with the Portfolio Management Group of Black Rock Australia and Senior Investment Specialist at Zurich Investments.

-In his presentation, James will discuss the key themes for 2020.
-As the year comes to a close, a lot has happened.
-James will give an overview of the global economic backdrop, and how this is likely to affect investment markets over the next few years, exploring the following topics:
+James discussed the key themes for 2020 and provided a detailed overview of the global economic backdrop and how this is likely to affect investment markets over the next few years.
+James’s presentation covered the following:

 - Political shocks turning into economic shocks